 A. Ask your doctor whether topical NSAIDs like diclofenac gel would help your pain without causing hypertension.
-There is research to suggest that when diclofenac is used as a spray, gel or patch, it is substantially less likely to cause stomach upset or ulcers compared to the oral formulation (British Journal of Sports Medicine, May, 2018).
-That doesn’t mean it is safe, just safer than pills.
+There is research to suggest that when diclofenac is used as a spray, gel or patch, it is less likely to cause stomach upset or ulcers compared to the oral formulation (British Journal of Sports Medicine, May, 2018).
+That doesn’t mean it is safe, just a bit safer than pills.

 You can learn more about the advantages of Voltaren Gel at this link.

 Since you discovered that you are susceptible to ibuprofen and high blood pressure, you will need to be very especially careful.
 You will need to monitor your blood pressure even with a topical NSAID.
-We have heard from readers who report good success, though.
+We have heard from some readers who report good success, though.

 E.B.M. gets her Voltaren Gel without a prescription when traveling:

 “I have been buying Voltaren Gel in Germany and Mexico while traveling.
 It costs usually $10-15 overseas for a large tube.
 It has worked great for me and my friend who has rheumatoid arthritis and sometimes muscle spasms.